RACE Goes Green

 Westport, CT – Residential - “Green” Solution

 A residential property owner contacted RACE to help protect a vacant building lot located in a cove in Westport, CT.
 The project site had a bank which was severely eroding and threatening large established trees and their root systems from saltwater intrusion.
-(See photograph 1 right.)
+(Photograph 1).

 Due to the sensitivity of a “green” living shoreline solution, continued monitoring and maintenance is necessary to allow the solution to remain resilient in the face of mother nature.
 Continual replenishment of the beach nourishment sand and plantings will need to be incorporated as monitoring may suggest.

-Victoria Beach is a Condominium Association located along the waterfront in East Haven, CT.
-On August 28, 2011, the condominium association was hit hard by Hurricane Irene and faced significant damage along its vegetated sloping bank that bordered Long Island Sound.
+On August 28, 2011, a condominium association was hit hard by Hurricane Irene and faced significant damage along its vegetated sloping bank that bordered Long Island Sound.
 In October 2012, Superstorm Sandy was predicted to impact the site and in response, the condominium association protected their previously damaged bank with a temporary sandbag embankment.
 On October 28, 2012, Superstorm Sandy passed near the site and scattered the temporary sandbag embankment across the beach, further damaging the bank and condominiums.
-(See photograph 3 right.)
+(Photograph 3).

-RACE, in the aftermath, collaborated with regulatory agencies to determine the most resilient solution for the damaged bank that would ultimately protect the shoreline as well as the condominium buildings.
+In the aftermath, RACE collaborated with regulatory agencies to determine the most resilient solution for the damaged bank that would ultimately protect the shoreline as well as the condominium buildings.
 Prior to Superstorm Sandy, regulatory agencies opposed any solution that included hardened structural elements.
 After Superstorm Sandy, it was agreed upon that a structural solution at the project site was necessary and unavoidable to protect the buildings.
 RACE designed a “hybrid” living shoreline solution consisting of a stone revetment core topped with beach nourishment sand and native wetland vegetation to help stabilize the sand and to provide coastal wildlife with additional habitat.
-(See photograph 4 right.)
+(Photograph 4).

-Construction of the “hybrid” living shoreline solution at Victoria Beach Condominiums was completed in 2014 and is still thriving today.
+Construction of the “hybrid” living shoreline solution at the condominiums was completed in 2014 and is still thriving today.
 Since living shoreline solutions are still a new approach to addressing resiliency and sustainability, their design and construction requires strong coordination between a variety of stakeholders as well as monitoring and adaptive maintenance in order to be successful.

 Canal Road – Residential – “Hybrid” Living Shoreline

 Over time, a lot of the Connecticut coastline has been transformed from marsh wetlands to structural developments that included construction of shoreline flood and erosion control structures which cut off the daily tide cycle and impacted the wetland functions.
 The Canal Road area in Westport is one such example where residential development and hard shoreline structures have been placed alongside a marsh environment.
-(See photograph 5 right.)
+(Photograph 5).

 Marsh sills should only be considered in locations that support their functionality.
 The design of a marsh sill must be tailored to the characteristics of the project site.
 Features such as the height and width of the sill, sediment elevation to support the marsh plantings and the rock size are dependent on the wave climate, the tidal range, etc. These “hybrid” living shoreline solutions provide the functionality of dissipating wave energy before it impacts the project site while also supporting a marsh ecosystem.